Vietnam Flag: History, Meaning & Attractions

 Hanoi Flag Tower was built in the early 19th century and is renowned as one of the few remaining pre-war relics of Hanoi.
 The tower was built from 1805 to 1812 during the reign of Emperor Gia Long as an observatory.
 In the past, most of the constructions in the inlying area of Hanoi were destroyed through the wars.
 However, Hanoi Flag Tower was one of rare architecture works which still remains today.

 Moreover, the image of Flag Tower has been embedded in many remarkable historic events.
 After The August Revolution’s success in 1945, Vietnam’s flag flew on the top of the Hanoi Flag Tower for the first time, and on October 10th, 1954 – the capital liberation day.
 In 1989, this structure was recognized as a historical site and the image of the 200-year-old flagpole was printed on the first banknotes of the Democratic Republic of Vietnam.

-The “yellow star on the red background” national flag of Vietnam can be seen at the top of 33m tower.
+The Vietnam flag with yellow star can be seen at the top of 33m tower.
 It has been hung on there since 1986 and each flag is used within two to three weeks on average.
 With original construction purpose as a watch tower; Hanoi Flag Tower offers a breathtaking view for the watchers standing on it.
 The top of the tower is an octagonal room with eight windows overlooking to eight directions, offering enough space for six people.